johnmurch/serp-cache/README.md

 # Setup

 1. Download this repo locally as zip and unpack
-2. Open [chrome://extensions/](chrome://extensions/) in chrome, be sure to ON Developer mode in top right.
+2. Open [chrome://extensions/](chrome://extensions/) in chrome, be sure to turn ON Developer mode in top right.
 Then click Load unpacked - select the folder you just unziped
    ![Developer Mode](screenshots/developer-mode.png)

 3. Pin Extension